Jan Paweł Lenga: Biography

 On 5 February 2011 Pope Benedict XVI accepted the resignation of Lenga, which he admittedly filed in accord with canon 401 § 2 of the Code of Canon Law.
-Diocesan bishops, who due to ill health or some other compelling reason is not fully be able to perform their duties, are urged to submit their resignation.
+Diocesan bishops, who due to ill health or some other compelling reason are not fully able to perform their duties, are urged to submit their resignation.
 However, Archbishop Lenga denies ever filing such a resignation.
 Lenga was appointed as the successor to the apostolic administrator of Atyrau, Bishop Janusz Kaleta.
 At this time, the retired archbishop was a resident of the monastic house of the Congregation of priests.

 Declaration of Truths

 On 10 June 2019 Lenga, along with cardinals Raymond Leo Burke and Jānis Pujats, with Kazakh bishops Athanasius Schneider and Tomasz Peta published a 40-point "Declaration of Truths" claiming to reaffirm traditional Church teaching.
 The bishops wrote that such a declaration was necessary in a time of "almost universal doctrinal confusion and disorientation."
 Specific passages in the declaration implicitly relate to several writings by Pope Francis.
 The declaration states that "the religion born of faith in Jesus Christ" is the "only religion positively willed by God," seemingly alluding to the Document on Human Fraternity signed by Pope Francis on February 4, which stated that the "diversity of religions" is "willed by God."
 Following recent changes to the Catechism to oppose capital punishment, the declaration states that the Church "did not err" in teaching that civil authorities may "lawfully exercise capital punishment" when it is "truly necessary" and to preserve the "just order of societies."